Future of Accounting:

 - 90% of Accountants worldwide believe that there has been a cultural shift in accountancy.

-- 82% of Accountants said they are considering recruiting from a non-traditional background.
+- 82% of Accounting professionals said they are considering recruiting from a non-traditional background.

 - 30% of firms say they’re actively seeking to diversify their workforce.